jasonsiders/apex-async-actions/README.md

 void save(Boolean publishImmediate);
 ```

-This method is called by the framework at the end of a transaction, to commit previously stored log messages to the database.

 This method is called by the framework at the end of a transaction to commit previously stored log messages to the database.

 - `Boolean publishImmediate`: Indicates whether the messages should be saved immediately using a [platform event](https://developer.salesforce.com/docs/atlas.en-us.platform_events.meta/platform_events/platform_events_publish_apex.htm) with `Publish Immediately` save behavior, if possible.
 This ensures that errors are logged even if uncaught exceptions occur.